 Planning a Weekend Break in Europe?

-It’s never been easier to take a weekend break in Europe.
+It's never been easier to take a weekend break in Europe.
 A dozen or more budget airlines operate in every country, connecting hundreds of destinations.
 With the furthest points being around four hours away, you can easily fly from Berlin to Barcelona, Paris to Bratislava, or London to Athens for 2 days.
 Leave on a Friday evening, and be back at work for Monday morning tanned, cultured, or hungover – whichever you prefer!
+See the Megalithic Temples of Malta, or choose what to see in Pristina.
 What should you take though?
-Here’s my ultimate men’s carry-on packing list for a weekend break in Europe.
+Here's my ultimate men's carry-on packing list for a weekend break in Europe.

 Carry-On / Hand Luggage

 You might call it hand luggage.
 You might call it carry-on.
 Whatever you call it, you can fit everything you need for a weekend break in the bag you take on the plane with you.
 Packing everything you need in a carry-on bag for a weekend break means you avoid paying extra checked baggage fees.
 It also means you get through the airport quicker when you land, giving you more time to throw yourself into enjoying the weekend!

 Pro Tip: Use a rucksack style bag for your carry-on.
 The reason, is that budget airlines are increasingly asking people with more solid, suitcase style cabin baggage to ‘volunteer' to have their bags stowed under the plane.
 This means you have the hassle of waiting at the airport baggage claim when you arrive, and also the risk of your bag becoming lost.
 People with smaller, soft rucksacks are rarely asked to volunteer their bags.
 If you are, just say you have a laptop in there, and they will leave you alone.

 Have you got your passport?
 Got your wallet?
 Ok, you're set!